Setting up cross-play games targeting Xbox One and Windows 10

-- The Title ID created in XDP (visible in XDP under Product Setup > Product Details).
+- The Title ID created in Partner Center (visible in Partner Center under Product Setup > Product Details).

 - The URL for Windows 10 for your UWP (visible in Partner Center under App management > App identity).

-With our XDP and Partner Center products properly configured and bound, you are free to setup your shared Xbox Live configuration within XDP as you would normally for an XDK title.
+With your Partner Center products properly configured and bound, you are free to setup your shared Xbox Live configuration within Partner Center as you would normally for an XDK title.

 REMINDER – Bound XDK+UWP games should, under no circumstances, enable, configure, or publish Xbox Live service configuration through the Partner Center.
 Failure to follow this guidance can permanently harm the Xbox Live configuration for your game.

-For an XDK+UWP game, catalog configuration needs to be setup twice: once in XDP for your XDK, and also in Partner Center for your UWP.
+For an XDK+UWP game, catalog configuration needs to be set up in Partner Center.

-For an XDK+UWP game, binary configuration needs to be setup twice: once in XDP for your XDK, and also in Partner Center for your UWP.
+For an XDK+UWP game, binary configuration needs to be set up in Partner Center.